arku22/flask_database_app/README.md

 ### Set a password for the database user
 By default, postgresql comes with a 'postgres' user.
-You can either create a new user and give it a password or you can create a password for the default user and use it for you flask app.
-To assign password to default user SSH into your server and enter the below commands:
+You can either create a new user and give it a password or you can create a password for the default user and use it for your flask app.
+To assign a password to the default user SSH into your server and enter the below commands:

 ```commandline
 sudo -u postgres psql
 ```

+You should now see the postgresql prompt that takes SQL queries.
+Then enter, making sure to substitute `'your_password'` with a password of your choice:

 ```
 ALTER USER postgres with encrypted password 'your_password';